David Aebischer

-David Aebischer (born February 7, 1978) is a Swiss former professional ice hockey goaltender who played in the National Hockey League with the Colorado Avalanche, Montreal Canadiens and the Phoenix Coyotes.
+David Aebischer (born February 7, 1978) is a Swiss former professional ice hockey goaltender who played in the National Hockey League (NHL) with the Colorado Avalanche, Montreal Canadiens and the Phoenix Coyotes.
 He was a member of the 2001 Stanley Cup champion Avalanche team, becoming the first Swiss native to achieve the feat.
 Aebischer also played several seasons in his native Switzerland with HC Fribourg-Gottéron, HC Lugano and the Rapperswil-Jona Lakers of the National League (NL).

 Aebischer is currently a goalie coach for HC Fribourg-Gottéron.

 Playing career

 As a youth, Aebischer played in the 1992 Quebec International Pee-Wee Hockey Tournament with a team from Switzerland.

-Aebischer was drafted 161st overall by the Colorado Avalanche in the 1997 NHL Entry Draft.
+Aebischer was drafted 161st overall by the Colorado Avalanche in the 1997 NHL entry draft.
 He moved to North America in 1997 and spent the 1997–98 season in the ECHL, first with the Chesapeake Icebreakers and then with the Wheeling Nailers.
 He spent the next two seasons with Colorado's American Hockey League (AHL) affiliate, the Hershey Bears, with whom he compiled a 46-33-7 record.
 When the Avalanche traded backup goaltender Marc Denis to the Columbus Blue Jackets in the summer of 2000, Aebischer became the full-time backup to starting goaltender Patrick Roy.

 Aebischer played 26 games during his rookie season with Colorado.
 Aebischer made his NHL debut, and first NHL start on October 18, 2000 against the Columbus Blue Jackets in Columbus for his first NHL victory.
 On October 26, 2000 in his second career start, Aebischer shut out the Chicago Blackhawks in Chicago for his first NHL career shutout.
 The year would prove a successful one, as Roy backstopped the Avalanche to their second Stanley Cup championship, defeating the New Jersey Devils in a seven-game final series.
 With the win, Aebischer became the first Swiss hockey player to win the Stanley Cup.

 Following two more seasons as the Avalanche backup, Aebischer became Colorado's starting goaltender following Roy's retirement in the summer of 2003.
 He played 62 games and posted 32 wins during the 2003–04 season.
 That season, he started his first career playoff game for the Avalanche and led Colorado to the second round, where they lost to the San Jose Sharks in six games.
 The following season, due to the NHL lockout, Aebischer returned to Switzerland and played for HC Lugano in the Nationalliga A.